 When this transparency or communication is lost, employees will fill in the blank.
 This can happen when Leadership is making decisions behind closed doors, resulting in dangerous company rumors and speculation.
 Secrecy will also distort team members' ideas of their employer's expectations.
 So, by having a quarterly alignment meeting, transparency is prevalent and any false claims can be squashed or - better yet - cease to exist.

-Lastly, team building activities allow for some fun and comradely to be mixed in with the serious stuff.
+Lastly, team building activities allow for some fun and comradery to be mixed in with the serious stuff.
 This cotton ball game is a great example!

 Employee alignment means personal goals match up with department goals, as well as with enterprise goals.
 Team members should be able to see their efforts, no matter how seemingly insignificant, working towards the bigger goal.
 Improving team member engagement will inevitably involve alignment, so, a quarterly alignment meeting may be the solution!